OriginProtocol/origin/origin-docs/reference/protocol/schemas.md

 ## Dispute Schema

 A dispute can be started by either party.
-In v1.0.0, this schema contains no useful required fields, and is placeholder for future expansion.
+In v1.0.0, this schema contains no useful required fields, and is a placeholder for future expansion.
 It is intended that the parties and the arbitrator will communicate over Origin Messenger after the dispute process is started.

 ```javascript
 {